-Last weekend I headed to quilt retreat with one of the quilt guilds I belong to.
+I headed to a fall quilt retreat, last weekend, with one of the quilt guilds I belong to.
 Four days up north of the city in cottage country, with great ladies, my favourite hobby, lots of good food and snacks and wonderful scenery.
 Just what I needed after a crazy few months of work and life in general.

 Here are some of the views of the resort where we stayed

 Beautiful, isn’t it?

 As beautiful as it was it was chilly outside which kept me inside quilting up a storm.

 I had started the and constructed the 3.5″ squares for a Galaxy quilt by Deb Tucker before I arrived at the retreat.
 A good thing, as there was some swearing involved in getting my pieces the right size and not an 1/8th of an inch shy of the right size.
 However, my perseverance paid off and the top (other than the outer purple border which is not on yet) went together very nicely: